xingyizhou/pose-hg-3d/readme.md

-# Towards 3D Human Pose Estimation in the Wild: A Weakly-supervised Approach
+# Towards 3D Human Pose Estimation in the Wild: a Weakly-supervised Approach

 This repository includes code for the network presented in:

 > Xingyi Zhou, Qixing Huang, Xiao Sun, Xiangyang Xue, Yichen Wei,
-> **Towards 3D Human Pose Estimation in the Wild: A Weakly-supervised Approach**
+> **Towards 3D Human Pose Estimation in the Wild: a Weakly-supervised Approach**
 > ICCV 2017 ([arXiv:1704.02447](https://arxiv.org/abs/1704.02447))

 The code is developed upon [Stacked Hourglass Network](https://github.com/anewell/pose-hg-train).